cnutt86/cnutt86.github.io/_posts/2025-09-09-lexical-frame-extraction.md

 fileOut3.close()
 fileOut4.close()

-#A little note to let me know everything is done.
+# I print a little note to let me know everything is done.
 print("Processing is complete.
 Check the output to make sure it meets expectations.")
 ```
+Thank you for taking the time to read through this script!